sedith/advent_of_code/2023/05/README.md

 Its working under the assumption that the mapping ranges are continuous segments (instead of sparse points), and most importantly that ranges are large enough not to miss them with a "reasonable" step.

 This solution seemed pretty smart when I came out with it, tho.

+In the end, the mapping is piecewise-affine, hence it should be sufficient to test both ends of each segments.